Download a PDF copy of the SGA Constitution.

 Article I: Name

-This organization shall be known as the Student Government Association (herein known as "SGA") of National Park Community College (herein known as "NPCC").
+This organization shall be known as the Student Government Association (herein known as "SGA") of National Park College (herein known as "NPC").

 Article II: Purpose and Function

 The primary purpose of the SGA shall be to:

 Promote the views of the student body of NPC through participation in shared governance.Promote student activities of the student body.Oversee NPC student clubs and organizations.Facilitate student elections.Participate in and support charitable activities to support the students and the community.Make recommendations to appropriate deciding bodies on any matter relating to the general welfare of the student body.Establish committees, assign the responsibilities and appoint their membership.Inform students on citizenship issues.

 The SGA membership shall be composed by the following:

 The SGA Board shall be composed of no more than eight (8) current students and at least one (1) Faculty Advisor.Four (4) students known as the Executive Council shall hold officer positions and up to four (4) students shall hold At-Large positions.Two (2) At-Large positions shall be filled by General Election and up to two (2) At-Large positions shall be filled by the recognized NPC student organizations as a whole also known as the Interclub Committee (herein known as the ICC).All Officers and At-Large representatives shall each have one (1) vote.
 The president shall abstain from voting except in the condition of a split vote.
 The Faculty Advisor(s) shall be appointed by the VP of Student Services and shall be a non-voting member(s) except in rare special cases that are outlined in this Constitution.